 Anne Morgan’s War: L’autre chemin des dames

-Documentary Film - Coming to the U.S. Public Television in March 2019
+Documentary Film - On U.S. Public Television in March 2019

 From 1917 to 1924 a team of some 350 women, appalled by news of wartime destruction, left comfortable lives at home to volunteer in the devastated regions of France.
 Their dynamic leader was Anne Morgan (1873-1952), the wealthy daughter of the late financier Pierpont Morgan.